xeolite/java-enigma-machine/README.md

 ####Encryption / decryption

-We can than encrypt a message.
+We can then encrypt a message.
 Any non-alphabetic characters are ignored.

 ```java
 enigma.encipher("If you want to keep a secret, you must also hide it from yourself.",